A Mechanistic Study of Transformers Training Dynamics: Visualizing the training dynamics

-\textbf{Attention map.} A concatenation of attention vectors for different sentences is represented as a vectorized image.
-This visualization enables us to follow the change in activation patterns, even though it is a pure function of the normed embedding visualization.
+\paragraph{Attention map.} We visualize the concatenation of attention vectors for different sentences.
+It enables us to follow the change in activation patterns, even though it is a pure function of the normed embedding visualization.

-\textbf{Value transform.} We visualize \(VZ(x, t)\) as a point cloud.
+\paragraph{Value transform.} We visualize \(VZ(x, t)\) as a point cloud.
 This allows us to understand how sequence embeddings are built and how the value matrix may overcome faulty attention patterns.

-\textbf{Sequence embeddings/transforms.} We visualize the sequence embeddings \(\xi\) (or their transforms \(\zeta\)) for a set of predefined sentences.
+\paragraph{Sequence embeddings and transforms.} We visualize the sequence embeddings \(\xi\) (or their transforms \(\zeta\)) for a set of predefined sentences.
 These sentences are built by iterating over prefixes \((x_t)_{t \in [k]}\) and suffixes \((x_t)_{t \notin [k]}\).
 Sentences that share the same prefix have the same color.
 Sentences whose prefixes are equivalent up to a token position permutation have similar colors.
 Squares, circles, and triangles are used to distinguish between the classes of the sentences.
 The sequence embeddings visualization is a direct function of the value transformation and the normalized embeddings.

-\textbf{Transform level lines.} We visualize the mapping from sentence embedding \(\xi\) to their associated learned probabilities \(\hat{p}_\theta(y|x)\).
+\paragraph{Transform level lines.} We visualize the mapping from sentence embedding \(\xi\) to their associated learned probabilities \(\hat{p}_\theta(y|x)\).
 We also plot the sentence embedding on the same plot to better understand the level line changes.

-\textbf{MLP receptors (and assemblers).} We visualize the \(w_i \in \mathbb{R}^2\) (and \(u_i \in \mathbb{R}^2\)) defining the MLP transform as a point cloud in \(\mathbb{R}^2\).
+\paragraph{MLP receptors and assemblers.} We visualize the \(w_i \in \mathbb{R}^2\) (and \(u_i \in \mathbb{R}^2\)) that define the MLP transform as a point cloud in \(\mathbb{R}^2\).
 A consistent color scheme is used to link receptors with the corresponding assemblers.

-\textbf{Loss and accuracy.} We visualize the current train/test loss and accuracy.
-These are classical quantities to track.
-It is interesting to put them in relation to the other visualizations to better understand the loss spikes, loss plateaus, and phase transitions.
+\paragraph{Loss and accuracy.} We visualize the current train loss, test loss, and accuracy.
+It is interesting to put those classical quantities in relation to the other visualizations to better understand the loss spikes, loss plateaus, and phase transitions.